 For example, the Raydium exchange and Atrix Finance rely on Serum’s order books as an underlying protocol to facilitate decentralized Solana swaps.
 In contrast, Orca Solana swaps are facilitated by Orca’s liquidity pools instead of an order book.

-What all of these DEXs have in common is that you must take an extra step of depositing your LP token on the site to begin yield farming after you’ve deposited liquidity in a pool.
+What all of these DEXs have in common is that users must take the extra step of depositing their LP token on the site to begin yield farming after they’ve deposited liquidity in a pool.
 However, Saber is an exception to this rule, as users must navigate to Saber’s sister site, Quarry, to deposit LP tokens to begin earning yield farming rewards.

 Step-by-Step Yield Farming for Raydium Crypto Rewards

-Let’s look at Raydium yield farming as an example of the multiple steps necessary to begin yield farming on Solana.
+Raydium yield farming is an example of the multiple steps necessary to begin yield farming on Solana.
 Raydium crypto rewards, like many of the other protocols mentioned above, can be distributed in the DEX’s native token as well as tokens from projects that want to incentivize users to provide liquidity.

 Begin Searching for Yield Farms